wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 No template found for the selected index pattern
 ------------------------------------------------

-Elasticsearch needs a specific template to store Wazuh alerts, otherwise visualizations won't load properly.
+Elasticsearch needs a specific template to store Wazuh alerts, otherwise, visualizations won't load properly.
 The correct template can be inserted using the following command:

 .. code-block:: console